WebDevelopment-Static/minimal/index.md

 The cryptocurrency exchange hired former US Homland Security Employees soon after the company got accused in 2017 of commiting fraud by locking and using investors money without any legal right.
 In 2018, the company continued to use investors money in violatation of United States Federal Laws, and a class action is in progress and soon to be entered in the New York Court system.
 Some of the claims prove Bittrex knew they were breaking the law and did little or nothing to correct the misappropriation of investors funds.

-### The International Rescue Committee (Rescue.org) got accused and confirmed of sourcing pharmaceutical from inside Syria in 2014-2015 in violation of United States Federal Laws.
-The breach which jeopardizes the health of those who are in most need, refugees in a war zone, paid the price.
-How will you like to be given anesthesia altered with water and in the middle of surgery you walk up?
-The international Rescue Committee lost $300MM, in funding from the federal fund USAID, but the people responsible for such a betrayal were never brought to justice (we have the emails)
+## The International Rescue Committee (Rescue.org) was sourcing pharmaceutical from inside Syria and other countries in 2014-2015 in violation of United States Federal Laws.
+The breach was an intetional beytrail, which jeopardized and temper with pain and health of those refugees who were most needed at the time paid the price.

+### How will you like to be given anesthesia altered with water?
+That happened to adults and childreen, thanks to the greed of people who got a pass and were never held responsible for their crimes.
+The international Rescue Committee lost $300MM, in funding from the federal fund USAID, but the people responsible for such a betrayal were never brought to justice (we have the emails communications)

-While the Senior Vice President and Head of Supply Chain, who is part of the Leadership Team of the Foundation, reporting directly to David Miliband and Madeleine Sadler, was never fired, many directors oversees got fired for this occurrence and got blamed for following their boss orders and advice.
+While the Head of Supply Chain, SVP, who is part of the Leadership Team of the Foundation, reporting directly to David Miliband and Madeleine Sadler, was never fired, many directors oversees got fired for this occurrence and got blamed for following their boss forceful crimes.